 Iowa’s expenditures on research and development in bioscience are 12 percent higher than the national average.

-Iowa is the leading producer of soybeans, corn, pork and eggs in the U.S.
+Iowa is the leading producer of corn, pork and eggs in the U.S and the second biggest producer of soybeans.

 Pioneering companies and productive, hardworking farmers have enabled Iowa to lead the nation in the production of corn, soybeans, pork, eggs, ethanol, and biodiesel.
 Innovative Iowa companies are making a difference, from feeding a growing world population to reducing our nation’s dependency on foreign oil.